ifiokudoidiok/test-fe-minichat/README.md

 This is a test frontend for the [Mini Chat API](https://github.com/ifiokudoidiok/minichat-api) to make sure the chat feature works.

+Open two separate tabs and enter rooms as `ada` and `menadio` to try it out.

 The main frontend which is [Mini Chat FE](https://github.com/ifiokudoidiok/minichat-fe) is still a wip but can be reviewed interms of code structure and coding style

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).